josh-justjosh/parkrun-Cancellations/_pages/parkrun Cancellations.md

 {% endif %}

 <div style="background-color: rgba(255,128,0,0.25); margin: 25px; padding: 10px; text-align: center">
-    <p>This page is in beta, please see <a href="#contact">the information at the bottom of the page</a> for how to report errors.<br />You should always check the event's website and social media channels before setting out.</p>
+    <p>These pages are in beta, please see <a href="#contact">the information at the bottom of the page</a> for how to report errors.<br />You should always check the event's website and social media channels before setting out.</p>
 </div>

 <html>